-3 p37, Assistance and Access Bill 2018 Explanatory Document

-4 Telecommunications Act 1997, new Section 317G(5)(b) and (d)
+8 Telecommunications and Other Amendment (Assistance and Access) Bill 2018, new Section 317G(5)(b) and (d)

-broad scope of which was discussed above.
+DCP and relates to, or is ancillary or incidental to, the pursuit of the relevant objectives the broad scope of which was discussed above.
 This mechanism widens the application of requests from listed acts or things to specified acts of things, which effectively can be any act or thing that is ancillary or incidental to a relevant objective of the agency.

-For TCNs, the draft legislation introduces the additional concept of listed help (Section 317T(4)), with listed help now including additional Ministerial powers to determine an act or thing (by legislative instrument) that can be requested and expressly deleting the "removing one or more forms of electronic protection that are or were applied by, or on behalf of, the provider"5 from the list of LATs.
+For TCNs, the draft legislation introduces the additional concept of listed help (Section 317T(4)), with listed help now including additional Ministerial powers to determine an act or thing (by legislative instrument) that can be requested and expressly deleting the "removing one or more forms of electronic protection that are or were applied by, or on behalf of, the provider" from the list of LATs.

-However, this limitation is contradicted by the provisions of Section317T(7) which include all LATs and re-introduces the usual concept of SATs into the acts and things that can be requested through a TCN.
+However, this limitation appears to be contradicted by the provisions of Section317T(7) which include all LATs and re-introduces the usual concept of SATs into the acts and things that can be requested through a TCN.